Shania-Salsabilla/Final-Project-Creating-a-simple-chatbot-with-open-source-LLMs-using-Python-and-Hugging-Face/README.md

 - Dibuat dalam skala kecil sehingga ideal sebagai prototipe edukatif

 📌 Contoh Hasil Percakapan:
-> Me: Who is the president of the United States?
+> Me: Who is the president of the United States?<br>
-🤖 Bot: I am not sure who the president is, but I do know that Donald Trump is the current president.
+🤖 Bot: I am not sure who the president is, but I do know that Donald Trump is the current president.<br>
-> Me: What is the capital of France?
+> Me: What is the capital of France?<br>
 🤖 Bot: The capital is Paris, France.
-It is the most populous city in France.
+It is the most populous city in France.<br>
-> Me: What do you think about artificial intelligence?
+> Me: What do you think about artificial intelligence?<br>
 🤖 Bot: I don't know much about it, but it sounds interesting.
-Do you have any hobbies?
+Do you have any hobbies?<br>
-> Me: Do you have a favorite movie?
+> Me: Do you have a favorite movie?<br>
 🤖 Bot: I love movies.
 My favorite movie of all time is The Godfather.
-What is yours?
+What is yours?<br>